 3. Think vertically.

-Similarly, as to when used in gallery walls, smaller-sized art also works well when hung vertically because it visually lengthens a room by drawing your eye upward.
-This approach really fits seemingly tight spaces, such as those between a door and a corner of the room, as shown below.
+Similarly, as when used in gallery walls, smaller-sized art also works well when hung vertically because it visually lengthens a room by drawing your eye upward.
+This approach really fits seemingly tight spaces, which many Pittsburgh homes and apartments have.
+Even in these vertical areas, a 24×36 (left) and a 20×24 (right) fill the wall an appropriate amount.

 Mix vertical and horizontal images for a modern touch and a pop of personality.
 Just be certain to center them to keep them looking organized and cohesive.

 If you would like to book a Bark & Gold Photography session for your pet, click here or give me a call at 724-913-BARK (2275).
-For more information on Bark & Gold Photography products, visit “Products” under the Pricing tab in the menu and be sure to share your email on my homepage to join the VIP list.
+For more information on Bark & Gold Photography products, view the Product Look Book and be sure to share your email on my homepage to join the VIP list.